BH Macro Limited - Sale from Treasury

 Sale from Treasury

-The Company announces that on 22 April 2020 and 23 April 2020 it sold the following shares from Treasury for cash:
+The Company announces that on 27 April 2020 it sold the following shares from Treasury for cash:

 Following the sale of Treasury shares, the total number of shares in issue in each class is as follows: